jiun0507/blog/README.md

 ## Usage

 - Stock Fianncials: investurtle provides the financial statements of publicly enlisted companies in United States.
 All the financial statements data comes from the [polygon.io](https://polygon.io).
-- Valuation: Investurtle provides an interface through which anyone can evaluate the company's worth based on the financial statements.
 - Community: Investurtle provides a platform on which people can share their thoughts and valuations of the companies.
 - Alarm system: Investurtle has real-time stock price.
 If you set the price for a stock ticker, Investurtle will send you an notification when the stock price is below your price of interest.